-Only highly qualified consultant vascular surgeons carry out the below varicose vein removal procedures at Transform.
+One of our highly qualified consultant vascular surgeons will carry out the varicose vein removal procedure.

 The procedure generally involves a local anaesthetic to minimise any pain.